Better business process design and modelling

 Each of these highly cohesive objects typically consists of smaller components, which themselves are cohesive, i.e. each component has a single job to do.
 So we can identify components, sub-components, sub-sub-components, etc., each of which is cohesive, each of which will have a function that can be named in verb noun format.
 This is true however high or low we are in the component hierarchy.
 The same thing should be true of our process hierarchies.

-Having trouble naming an activity may indicate that you do not have not identified a cohesive unit of functionality.
+Having trouble naming an activity may indicate that you have not identified a cohesive unit of functionality.

 Closely related to, and supportive of, high cohesion, we also have coupling.
 Coupling refers to the interfaces or connections between components.
 These connections should be minimal and as simple as possible.
 For coupling, the ideal is loose, or low.
 High cohesion and loose coupling are mutually supportive.
 Think how easy it is to replace a component in a computer.
 A replacement component could even be from a different manufacturer to the original; the interfaces between such components are typically the subject of international standards.